 She remembers the time when she just moved to the new store.
 There were no customers and she had used the little capital she had to make the pastries.
 However, most of the pastries spoiled because of a lack of buyers.
 This taught her how to search for new markets and what quantities to produce.

 In spite of these challenges, Mukagahima says her business has achieved tremendous progress in its elementary years.
 She has been able to gain market acceptance through trade shows, exhibitions, and advertisements which she used to raise awareness on the health benefits of pumpkin.
 Her wish is to empower and teach other youth about the pumpkin business to enable them to start up small businesses to reduce the rate of unemployment in her country.

 Anything we can learn from her experiences?

 Mukagahima attributes her success in the market to perseverance, hard work and the openness to learn from other entrepreneurs.

 In future, she hopes to supply her product to all regions in Rwanda and even export them to neighbouring countries in East Africa and then to China.
-To do this, she plans to improve on the quality of her products and buy machines that will help increase her production volume in a short time.
+To do this, she plans to improve the quality of her products and buy machines that will help increase her production volume.

 “Having my own business has afforded me to be a job creator and not a job seeker – which has always been my dream,” says Mukagahima, who has now been able to employ five permanent workers along with casual workers.
 “Now, my innovation and determination have become a wake-up motivation to several youth who still thought of office jobs only.”